Diversity & Inclusion Initiatives

 On behalf of the Cleveland Metropolitan Bar Association and the Midwest Region of the National Black Law Student Association, we cordially invite you to participate in the 2017 Midwest Diversity Career Fair.
 The Career Fair will be held on Friday, September 15, 2017 at the CMBA and will be offering eligible job seekers from the Midwest region an introduction and opportunity to interact with Cleveland area legal employers.
 The CMBA and its partners are committed to promoting and encouraging a diverse and inclusive legal community.

 If you are interested in participating in this year's Career Fair, please visit Symplicity.com to register, and make your payment with the CMBA.
-Registration for employers will begin Monday, July 17, 2017 and end Friday, August 4, 2017 to allow ample time for students to bid on employers and for employers to select applicants they wish to interview.
+Registration for employers will has been extended through Friday, August 25.
+Employers are encouraged to sign up soon to allow ample time for students to bid on employers and for employers to select applicants they wish to interview.
 We also have various sponsorship opportunities if you are interested in providing monetary or in-kind support of the Midwest Diversity Career Fair.

 Registering for the Career Fair has two mandatory steps: